seidels/TiDeTree-Tutorial/README.md

     <figcaption>Figure 22: Estimated net growth marginal posteriors pooled across alignments.</figcaption>
 </figure>

-We observe that the uncertainty is reduced, and the 95% HPD interval for the pooled **effective birth rate** is now **[0.02, 0.06]**, which corresponds to **at least 1–4 cell divisions** over the course of the experiment ([Figure 22](#fig:linked-net-growth)).
+We observe that the uncertainty is reduced, and the 95% HPD interval for the pooled **effective birth rate** is now around **[0.02, 0.06]**, which corresponds to **at least 1–4 cell divisions** over the course of the experiment ([Figure 22](#fig:linked-net-growth)).
 The *“at least”* reflects that the effective birth rate equals the birth rate minus the death rate, providing a **lower bound** on the total number of cell divisions.
 This estimate aligns well with the original publication’s reported range of **3–5 divisions**.

 In summary, even though the individual dataset carried limited signal, pooling parameters across alignments allows us to  extract biologically meaningful estimates with reduced uncertainty.